Tiziano Pasquali

-Tiziano Pasquali (born 14 July 1994) is an Italian rugby union footballer who plays for Treviso.
-He plays as a prop.
+Tiziano Pasquali (born 14 July 1994) is a professional Italian rugby union player who plays as a prop for Benetton Treviso in United Rugby Championship.

 Pasquali came through the Leicester Tigers academy system to make his debut in the 2013–14 LV Cup.

 He attended Merchiston Castle School with Scottish international scrum halves Sam Hidalgo-Clyne and Scott Steele.

 In 2012 and 2013, Pasquali was named in the Italy Under 20 squad.

 On 18 August 2019, he was named in the final 31-man squad for the 2019 Rugby World Cup.